cbedwards/wolfeR/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of wolfeR is to streamline consistent color schemes for plots of the microbes used in the Wolfe lab at Tufts
+The goal of wolfeR is to streamline color schemes for plots of the microbes used in the Wolfe lab at Tufts.

 ## Installation